acquia/blt/readme/configuration-management.md

 3. The developer commits the new or updated configuration to VCS and opens a pull request.
 4. Automated testing ensures that the configuration can be installed from scratch on a new site as well as imported without conflicts on an existing site.
 5. After the change is deployed, deployment hooks automatically import the new or updated configuration.

+The way that configuration is captured and deployed between environments in Drupal 8 is typically via YAML files.
+These YAML files, typically stored in a root `config` directory, or distributed with individual modules in `config/install` directories, represent individual configruation objects that can be synchronized with the active configuration in an environment's database via a variety of methods.

+This document address the challenge of capturing ("exporting") and deploying ("importing") configuration in a consistent way in order to support the workflow described above.

 ### How BLT handles configuration updates